- How to Paint a Hummingbird - WC

 - He has a couple of little black feet tucked up under his body.

-- Paint the flower with shades of red that match the ruby-throat of the bird.
+- Freely paint the flower petals with shades of red that match the ruby-throat of the bird.
+(Remove any masking before painting the flower.)

 - The center petals of the flower are light yellow and the shadows are the same grey as the bird's wings.

-- Put some green sepals under the flower to tie it together with the green on the hummer
+- Put some green sepals under the flower to tie it together with the green on the hummingbird.

 hooray! the painting is finished.